foodcoopshop/foodcoopshop.github.io/en/cronjobs.md

 * Changing the default values is at own risk.
 Especially the day_of_month for SendInvoices (11) should not be changed!
 * Maximum one call per day per cronjob is supported
-* When you activate the new cronjob /cron be aware that it **will call cronjobs again** that were already called by the old configuration (which did not write logs)
+* When you activate the new cronjob, be aware that it **will call cronjobs again** that were already called by the old configuration **on the current day**.
+That's because the old configuration did not write logs.